arinik9/ml-project-2/README.md

 - [x] Train / test split (particular for weak and strong prediction)
 - [x] Feature engineering: implement derived variables
 - [x] Get a baseline error value
+- [x] Implement Top-N recommendation (cluster with Pearson similarity measure)
+- [ ] Experiment with Gaussian Mixture Models (soft clustering)
 - [ ] Implement the simple [Slope One](http://arxiv.org/pdf/cs/0702144v2.pdf) method
 - [ ] Cluster the tail items (head / tail cutoff point to be chosen carefully)
+- [X] Try clustering in reduced-dimensionality space
 - [ ] Experiment with SVM
-- [ ] Experiment with Gaussian processes
-- [ ] Experiment with clustering
 - [ ] Determine if using the social graph helps weak prediction (then, we will be able to know if we can use it for strong prediction as well)
-- [ ] Use the social network for strong prediction (clustering ?)
+- [ ] Use the social network and generic artist informations for strong prediction (clustering ?)
 - [ ] Generate learning curves
 - [ ] Minimize the train and test error
-- [ ] Check the stability of the results with k-CV
+- [ ] Check the stability of the results with random train / test splits
 - [ ] Use the artists name to output fun facts

 ### Predictions